LoicGRENON/DSF_ExecOnMcode_Plugin/README.md

 ## Installation

-1. Go on the `Plugins` Tab of Duet Web Control
+1. Go on the `Plugins` Tab of Duet Web Control.
-2. Select `External plugins`
+2. Select `External plugins`.
 3. Click on *Upload System Files* and select the plugin zip archive.
 4. Follow the on-screen instructions to install the plugin.
-5. Click on the `Start` button to start the plugin
+5. Click on the `Start` button to start the plugin.
+6. *ExecOnMcode* entry should appears under the *Settings* tab of DWC.

 ## Limitations